My Own Health Journey….

 I want to pass on what I have learned and support my clients to find the strength, motivation and courage they need to make their own positive changes in their physical and mental health.

-And now, with my extensive background as a Clinical Psychologist, Mindfulness Practitioner, Personal Trainer, and Group Exercise Instructor, and woman, I would like to invite you to become a Fit Healthy Grounded Woman.
+And now, with my extensive background as a Clinical Psychologist, Mindfulness Practitioner, Personal Trainer, and Group Exercise Instructor, a nurse and woman, I would like to invite you to become a Fit Healthy Grounded Woman.

 “Welcome- I’m so excited to have you join me on this journey.” – Penelope